codacy-badger/Generic.Service.RichDomain.DotNetCore2.2/README.md

 # Generic Model Layer

+### VERSION 1.0.6 - Notes:
-### All repositories names are changed from version 1.0.6, now the are BaseRepository and IBaseRepository.
+#### * All repositories names was changed, now the are BaseRepository and IBaseRepository.
+### VERSION 1.0.9 - Notes:
+#### * All Namespace of project was changed to make more easily and intuitive.
+ - BaseRepository
+  - Before: GenericModel.Action
+  - After: Generic.Repository.Base
+ - Pagination
+  - Before: GenericModel.Pagination
+  - After: Generic.Repository.Extension.Pagination
+ - BaseFilter
+  - Before: GenericModel.Filter
+  - After: Generic.Repository.Entity.Filter

+#### * BaseFilter are changed to interface new is IBaseFilter.
+#### * Filter was changed to attend more methods in lambda.

 This project has objective to made a CRUD more easily.